VikOlliver/Quirkey/README.md

 ## Left Handers

-Changing the LEFT_HANDED flag to "True" lips the most mentally confusing characters like B, D and the brackets, as well as the mouse directions.
+Changing the LEFT_HANDED flag to "True" flips the most mentally confusing characters like B, D and the brackets, as well as the mouse directions.
 New mnemonics will follow.

 ## Typing Tutor